Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Have you heard about grain-free cat food?
 A few years ago, the word “natural” got attached to both people and cat food products, even though there was no legal definition of the term or specific benefit—folks just like the idea of a “natural” product.
 Today the latest buzz-word is “grain-free” and a wide variety of grain-free cat foods are now available.

-I’ve updated this post to include Karma, and some more recent research.
-I’m lucky that neither Seren-kitty or Karma-Kat have ever been a picky eater or had any food allergies or sensitivities.
-Seren lived to (almost) 22 years and thrived on commercial dry cat foods.
+I’ve updated this post to include Karma and Trinity.
+I’m lucky that neither have ever been a picky eater or had any food allergies or sensitivities.
+Before them, Seren lived to (almost) 22 years and thrived on commercial dry cat foods.
 Some of my colleagues, who I greatly respect, might be shocked at that—but for me, if it ain’t broke, no reason to fix it.

 Seren maintained her healthy 6-pound svelte figure and c’attitude with no sick days whatsoever (until a sneezy attack when I switched to a new cat litter, I have to give credit to good care, good food, and good kitty genes.
 Karma-Kat gets a mix of commercial dry and canned foods, along with healthy treats from the table now and then.